bcharlier/HMMA238/Python-modules/tp.md

-# How to create a python module
+# Creating a `python` module

-## What it a python module
+## What is a `python` module?

-You already know it: this is a set of python functions and statements.
+You already know it: this is a set of `python` functions and statements, and this is what you import at the beginning of your `python` functions.

-### A file
+### A module could be a single file

-A module can be a single file:
+Indeed, a module can simply be a single file:

 ```python
 >>> import fibo
 ```

-This does not enter the names of the functions defined in `fibo` directly in the current symbol table; it only enters the module name `fibo` there.
+This does not enter the names of the functions defined in `fibo` directly in the current symbol table though; it only enters the module name `fibo` there.
 Using the module name you can access the functions:

 ```python
 >>> fibo.fib(1000)